 Your Best Bet is to Buy Land Out in the Country

-Areas that are not governed by an incorporated city or town, but are administered by the county, is your best choice if you want to live in an RV on your own land.
-As long as the area you are considering buying land is not part of a suburb or residential area, county code enforcement officers are not going to patrol.
+An area governed directly by a county, and not by an incorporated city or town, is your best choice if you want to live in an RV on your own land.
+As long as the area you are considering buying is not part of a suburb or residential area, county code enforcement officers are not going to patrol.

 If you instead tell the code enforcement officer that you are “camping” and not “living” inside the vehicle, then they will instead enforce camping laws on you.
 Most cities and counties have laws against camping, with the exception of camping in RV parks and campgrounds.
 You will also have difficulty arguing that your private property is a campground or RV parks because every city and county have zoning restrictions that determine which specific plots of land can be designated for camping.